websockets/ws/doc/ws.md

 The return value (`Boolean`) of the function determines whether or not to accept the handshake.

-if `verifyClient` is provided with two arguments then those are:
+if `verifyClient` has two parameters then `ws` will invoke it with the following arguments:

 - `info` {Object} Same as above.
 - `cb` {Function} A callback that must be called by the user upon inspection of